husarion/panther_ros/panther_hardware_interfaces/CODE_STRUCTURE.md

 ## CANopenController

 Takes care of CANopen communication - creates and initializes master controller and two Roboteq drivers (front and rear).
-For handling CANopen communication separate thread is created with configurable RT priority (additionally two threads for each driver is also created).
+For handling CANopen communication separate thread is created with configurable RT priority (additionally two threads for each driver are also created).

 ## MotorsController